The Need for Safe and Affordable Homes

 Chippewa Valley Habitat for Humanity started serving families through new home construction in 1991.
 Since then, our services have expanded to include home repairs as well.
 We have built over 40 homes in the Chippewa Valley and have repaired dozens others.

-All People are Welcome
+All People Are Welcome

 Anyone who believes that everyone needs a decent, affordable place to live is welcome to help regardless of race, religion, age, gender, political views or any other distinctions that too often divide people.

 We do not proselytize.
-Chippewa Valley Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.
+Chippewa Valley Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.